Chime vs Cash App: Fees, APY & Overdraft Compared

 Choose Cash App if:

-You split rent with roommates, pay friends back for dinner, or want to buy fractional shares of stocks and bitcoin without opening a brokerage account.
+You split rent with roommates, pay friends back for dinner, or want to buy fractional shares of stocks and Bitcoin without opening a brokerage account.
 Cash App's P2P network is massive, so the person you're paying probably already has it.
-The 4.5% APY on savings beats Chime's 2%, though you need $300 monthly in direct deposits to qualify.
-If your financial life centers on moving money between people rather than traditional banking, Cash App fits better.
+The savings rate reaches 3.25% APY with Cash App Green status, competitive with Chime's tiered rates.
+If your financial life centers on moving money between people and casual investing rather than traditional banking, Cash App fits better.

 Consider both if: